1962 Houston Colt .45s season

 The 1962 Houston Colt .45s season was the inaugural season for the expansion team in Major League Baseball (MLB) located in Houston, Texas, which were established as a member of the National League (NL), and based at Colt Stadium.

 The first manager named for the Colt .45s was Harry Craft, having previously guided the Triple-A Houston Buffaloes in the same post through the 1961 season.
 Introduced along with the New York Mets, the Colt .45s formed their major league roster through the 1961 expansion draft, and their first pick was shortstop Ed Bressoud.

 The first game in franchise history took place on April 10, 1962, at Colt Stadium hosting the Chicago Cubs, which Houston won, 11–2.
 Opening Day starting pitcher Bobby Shantz threw the first pitch in club history, while Bob Aspromonte delivered the first hit.
 Shantz tossed a complete game and Román Mejías connected for the first home run and a total of two on the day.
 This was the first MLB game played in the state of Texas.
 Through the first three months of the season, the Colt .45s played to a 32–41 record.
 However, they struggled to a 5–24 record in the month of July.

 Pitcher Turk Farrell represented the Colt .45s for both MLB All-Star Games that year, his second and third career selections.
 (Note: Major League Baseball held two All-Star Games each year from 1959 to 1962.)
 In September, Houston secured the first winning month in club history, at 15–12.

 The Colt .45s concluded the season with a 64–96–2 record, in eighth place among 10 NL clubs, and 36 1/2 games behind the NL pennant-winning San Francisco Giants.
 Houston would lose 96 games each of their first three seasons, representing the original club record until 1965, when they lost 97.
 The 36 1/2 games behind established another club record that remained until 1975, when they placed 43 1/2 games behind the NL West division-champion Cincinnati Reds.

 Shantz, a stellar defender off the mound throughout his career, was recognized with the sixth of eight career Gold Glove Awards following the season.
 (Note: Based on performance with both the Colt .45s and St. Louis Cardinals as Shantz was acquired from Houston on May 7, 1962.)

 Offseason

+Harry Craft, a manager for Houston's Buffaloes, became the first manager of the major league franchise.